 The Heart Foundation may, from time to time, include selected messages from Heart Foundation event sponsors, collaborators or third parties however we will not provide your details to any third party for marketing purposes without your prior consent.

-The Heart Foundation will not transfer your personal information overseas unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information inconsistently with the National Privacy Principles.
 Transfer of information overseas would normally only occur for data processing purposes, for example third party payment facilitators may process their data off-shore.
+The Heart Foundation’s payment gateway currently processes data in the USA.
+The Heart Foundation will not transfer your personal information overseas or into the “cloud” unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information in a manner which is inconsistent with the Australian Privacy Principles.

 Visiting our website

 Where you provide your email address to us we will only use it for the purpose provided unless you have consented to us using it for additional purposes, and we will not pass it on to any other person or organisation unless we have disclosed this to you.
 We may also disclose your information where required by law to do so.

 The Heart Foundation’s websites may contain links to other sites of interest.
 The Heart Foundation does not control, and is not responsible for, the content or privacy practices of those websites.
 Please check the Privacy Policies on other websites before you provide your personal information to them.